dgraph-io/dgraph/wiki/content/deploy/kubernetes.md

   * For Amazon [EKS](https://aws.amazon.com/eks/), you can use [eksctl](https://eksctl.io/) to quickly provision a new cluster.
 If you are new to this, Amazon has an article [Getting started with eksctl](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).
   * For Google Cloud [GKE](https://cloud.google.com/kubernetes-engine), you can use [Google Cloud SDK](https://cloud.google.com/sdk/install) and the `gcloud container clusters create` command to quickly provision a new cluster.

+Verify that you have your cluster up and running using `kubectl get nodes`.
+If you used `eksctl` or `gcloud container clusters create` with the default options, you should have 2-3 worker nodes ready.

 On Amazon [EKS](https://aws.amazon.com/eks/), you would see something like this:

-Verify that you have your cluster up and running using `kubectl get nodes`.
-If you used `kops` with the default options, you should have a master and two worker nodes ready.

 ```sh
 ➜  kubernetes git:(master) ✗ kubectl get nodes